navdeepbeniwal16/CCFR-Request-Review-Automation/README.md

 ```
 The instruction above will install the dependencies for the libraries used for this project

-To deploy this project run:
+To run this project on your local machine:

 ```bash
   npm run dev